 Getting started: Three ways you can purchase unit trusts

-1. Through a financial adviser representative
+1. Through a financial adviser (FA) representative

 Good for: people who need proper risk advice on your investment profile.
 Use platforms such as Singlife's Navigator, a hub that brings together products and tools to manage your investment portfolio.